Knowledge Hub

 What to consider ahead of the proposed regulation

-If the Government proceeds as it has proposed, then third-party BNPL providers who are not currently authorised will need to be directly authorised by the FCA to enter into regulated credit agreements as lenders, as well as to exercise, or have the right to exercise, the lender’s rights and duties under a regulated credit agreement.
+If the Government proceeds as it has proposed, then third-party BNPL providers which are not currently authorised will need to be directly authorised by the FCA to enter into regulated credit agreements as lenders, as well as to exercise, or have the right to exercise, the lender’s rights and duties under a regulated credit agreement.

 • You have engaged in an activity that will become a regulated activity prior to the day the regulation would commence;